msukhare/push_swap/README.md

 ##### about second software, `checker`:

 * `checker` checks that the stack is sorted. `checker` reads the instructions on [standard input](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)), and applies them to the stack.
-If after application of the instructions, the stack is sorted, it writes "OK", otherwise writes "KO".
+If after application of the instructions, the stack is sorted, it writes "OK", otherwise it writes "KO".

-## What you need for make push_swap compile ?
+## What do you need to compile push_swap ?

 * gcc or clang